David Coldrick: Inter-county

 Coldrick was referee for the 2022 All-Ireland SFC quarter-final between Armagh and Galway at Croke Park, during which he controversially issued straight red cards to both team captains following a brawl before extra-time, while missing Armagh's eye-gouging of Galway forward Damien Comer, which was immediately picked up by television cameras and widely condemned.
 The Irish Times said that Coldrick "hadn't had his sharpest day at the office".

 In a 2025 interview with BBC Sounds, Coldrick described failing a fitness test ahead of the 2023 All-Ireland SFC as "the lowest point in my refereeing career obviously and it was splattered all over papers...
 I just felt like after 20 plus years of service to the GAA, that this was how I was treated?".
 Coldrick said he had injured his calf while refereeing a game in the last round of fixtures in the National League, and that he would like to have had the opportunity to do the test again when he had recovered.

+2026 was his final year as an inter-county referee as he was forced to retire because of becoming 50 years of age.
+That year, he refereed the 2026 Connacht SFC semi-final (Mayo v Roscommon), the 2026 Leinster SFC final (Dublin v Westmeath), the 2026 All-Ireland SFC Round 1 (Mayo v Monaghan) and the 2026 All-Ireland SFC Round 3 (Armagh v Kerry).